 32. Being a kid is hard and having a kid is equally so, so destress alongside them with a day of beauty—a fresh haircut and style, manicure and pedicure, and even a mini facial can do wonders to unbundle those nerves.

 33. Get messy and test your ideas at Kids Science Labs, a hands-on instructional program geared toward inspiring little scientists.

-35. Fresh food is heavenly anytime of year and Green City Market never disappoints no matter the season with a great selection of produce, artisanal eats, cooking tips, yummy tastings and interesting demos.
+35. Fresh food is forever heavenly and Green City Market never disappoints no matter the season with a great selection of produce, artisanal eats, cooking tips, yummy tastings and interesting demos.
 They even get the kids involved with Club Sprouts!

 36. Kickstart a lifelong love of dinos with a visit with Sue and her new neighbor Maximo, a cast of the largest dinosaur ever found, at The Field Museum.
 Be sure to crawl down into the Underground Adventure where you'll shrink to 1/100th of your size to get a bugs-eye view of the world.

-38. Walk through Amazon Rising, Caribbean Reef, Polar Play Zone, Waters of the World and other exhibits at the Shedd Aquarium.
+38. Walk through Amazon Rising, Caribbean Reef, Polar Play Zone, Underwater Beauty and other exhibits at the Shedd Aquarium.
 See a 4-D show, attend a diving session to learn about sharks and penguins that live at the aquarium, and see an aquatic presentation.

 39. Horse and knight fans will no doubt love the fest and jest of Medieval Times.

 40. Dust off those bikes, grease the chains, strap on a brain bucket and get those legs pumping on a bike path.
 From the shores of Lake Michigan to the furthest reaches of the suburbs, there are tons of options for family biking in Chicago.